corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 * 6.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
     * Adjust Retain Leaders (assimilation) requirements based on new ascension traditions
     * Support new types of assimilation citizenship
+* 7.0.0 Compatibility triggers
+    * Add a compatibility trigger for other mods to check whether this one is active
+    * Consume the compatibility triggers from other mods
+    * Remove old compatibility global flag

 ## Source Code